-What the heck is FTTH?
+What is FTTH?

 Sometimes referred to as fiber-to-the-business, fiber-to-the-premise, or some other variation, it’s really all the same thing.
 Fiber-to-the-home, or FTTH for short, is the delivery of a communications signal over optical fiber from an internet service provider’s switching equipment to a home or business.